lexicalmichaellake/lake_google_data_analytics_capstone_project/README.md

-# lake_google_data_analytics_capstone_project
-My Capstone Project for the Google Data Analytics program at Coursera

 # Google Data Analytics Certificate Capstone Project

+My Capstone Project for the Google Data Analytics program at Coursera.org.

 ## The Adequacy of YouTube Auto-Generated Closed Captions as Data Sources for Formulaic Language Studies